tobiasbriones/blog/mathswe/com/legal/ops/cookies/pr/cookie-consent-client-integration---mathswe-com-2024-04-17/index.md

 into `dev <- mathswe/ui` by [tobiasbriones](https://github.com/tobiasbriones)
 {: .pr-subtitle }

-It enhances the sizing of the cookie consent ID/"see more" detail in the Cookie Banner component.
+It enhances the sizing of the cookie consent ID/"see more" detail in the `CookieBanner` component.
 It fixes the public directory path to load the Notification Toast component icon in production.

 ---